Skip to content

 overlay example

-Overlays are only supported with the default output mode (-m opencv).
+Overlays are only supported when output mode is set to OpenCV.

 • -bb, --bounding-box